puppetlabs/puppetlabs-firewall/README.markdown

 ###What Firewall Affects

 * Every node running a firewall
-* FIrewall Settings in Your System
+* Firewall Settings in Your System
 * Connection settings for managed nodes
 * Unmanaged resources (get purged)